North Carolina State University

 Strong academics, student engagement, health and wellness services, and other support mechanisms ensure that NC State is producing graduates who are ready to make a real-world impact in their communities and around the globe.
 We provide all our students, regardless of income status, with unparalleled opportunities for a well-rounded experiential education, making them some of the most sought-after graduates in the country among potential employers.
 NC State's success in supporting low-income completions by no means equates to complete satisfaction with our efforts.
 We will continue to sustain progress in this area and to lead the way in setting an example of providing an outstanding education for all.

 By 2021-22, NCSU will produce 1,681 low-income graduates, an increase of 6.5% (102 additional low-income completions over a base of 1,579).

-From NC State: We seek to ease the financial burden for low-income students, and we offer financial literacy programs like Dollars and Sense, with help from the Office of Scholarships and Financial Aid, which help students make better financial decisions while in school and after graduation.
-The Provost’s Professional Experience Program gives students the chance to earn income on-campus while working on research and professional development.
+From NC State: We seek to ease the financial burden for low-income students, and we offer financial literacy programs like Dollars and Sense, with support from the Office of Scholarships and Financial Aid, to help students make better financial decisions while in school and after graduation.
+The Provost’s Professional Experience Program gives students the chance to earn income on-campus while simultaneously working on research and professional development.
 The program debuted in the 2015-2016 academic year in response to faculty advocating for more opportunities for students to work on campus, as on-campus jobs offer more flexibility and mentorship possibilities for students.
 By continuing to provide strong support to low-income students, we are fulfilling our land-grant mission and helping them complete a valuable college education.